Holidays to Mauritius

 The local currency is the Mauritian rupee (Rs).
 Credit card payments are accepted in most hotels, restaurants and shops.
 Cash is useful for things like taxi fares and tipping.
 ATMs and currency exchanges are located at the airport and around the main tourist areas.

 We can help you book a package holiday to certain countries.
-Take a look at our packages page to find out if we have package holiday to Mauritius.
+Take a look at our packages page to find out if we have package holidays to Mauritius.